 Lesson 7 - Protection Measures & Best Practices

-After completing the training modules, you will need to pass an assessment to demonstrate your understanding of WHMIS principles.
+After completing the learning modules, you will need to pass an assessment to demonstrate your understanding of WHMIS principles.
 This assessment ensures that you have retained the necessary knowledge to work safely with hazardous materials.
 The assessment consists of two parts:

 It is an open-book exam, so you can refer to course resources and your own course notes as needed to help you answer the exam questions.